 Only download software in Private/Incognito browsing mode

 You can use private browsing mode in your browser when you download software.
 This won’t stop them from tracking you, but it reduce their ability to bind persistent identifiers (like cookies that already follow you around the web) from your web browser usage to the software you install.

 Alternatively (or even complimentary), you can use the Firefox web browser and enable First-Party Isolation (FPI).
 FPI changes how the browser behaves and makes it more difficult to link activities between the different websites you visit.

-Mozilla will honor the Do-Not-Track (DNT) setting in your web browser when you download software from them and won’t include marketing data in your installer if you use it.
+Mozilla will honor the Do Not Track (DNT) setting in your web browser when you download software from them and won’t include marketing data in your installer if you use it.
 DNT was a proposed internet standard for signaling to websites that you don’t want to be tracked.
 The standard kind of didn’t go anyway, but Mozilla says they’ll honor it.
-You can enable DNT from your web browser (under either Advanced settings, Privacy, or Security settings.)
-Firefox automatically enables Do-Not-Track by default in Private browsing mode.
+You can enable DNT from your web browser (under either Advanced settings, Privacy, or Security settings).
+Firefox automatically enables DNT by default in Private browsing mode.